Sequential Bayesian Neural Subnetwork Ensembles: Sequential Bayesian Neural Subnetwork Ensembles

-We propose a sequential ensembling procedure to obtain the base learners (individual models part of an ensemble) $\{\btheta^1,\btheta^2,\cdots,\btheta^M\}$ that are collected in a single training run and used to construct the ensemble.
-The ensemble predictions are calculated using the uniform average of the predictions obtained from each base learner.
-Specifically, if $y^j_{\rm new}$ represents the outcome of the $m^{\rm th}$ base learner, then the ensemble prediction of M base learners (for continuous outcomes) is $y_{\rm new} = \frac{1}{M} \sum_{m=1}^M y^m_{\rm new}$.
+We propose a sequential ensembling procedure to obtain base learners (individual models part of an ensemble) $\{\btheta^1,\btheta^2,\cdots,\btheta^M\}$ that are collected in a single training run and used to construct the ensemble.
+The ensemble predictions are computed by averaging the predictions from each base learner.
+Specifically, if $y^m_{\rm new}$ denotes the outcome from the $m^{\rm th}$ base learner, then the ensemble prediction for $M$ base learners (for continuous outcomes) is given by $y_{\rm new} = \frac{1}{M} \sum_{m=1}^M y^m_{\rm new}$.

-\textbf{Sequential Perturbations.} Our ensembling strategy produces diverse set of base learners from a single end-to-end training process.
-It consists of an exploration phase followed by $M$ exploitation phases.
-The exploration phase is carried out with a large constant learning rate for $t_0$ time.
-This allows us to explore high-performing regions of the parameter space.
-At the conclusion of the exploration phase, the variational posterior approximation for the model parameters reaches a good region on the posterior density surface.
-Next, during each equally spaced exploitation phase $({\rm time}=t_{\rm ex})$ of the ensemble training, we first use moderately large learning rate for $t_{\rm ex}/2$ time followed by small learning rate for remaining $t_{\rm ex}/2$ time.
-After the first model convergence step $({\rm time}=t_0+t_{\rm ex})$, we perturb the mean parameters of the variational posterior distributions of the model weights using their corresponding standard deviations.
-The initial values of these mean variational parameters at each subsequent exploitation phase become $\mu'_{ljk}=\mu_{ljk}\pm\rho*\sigma_{ljk}$, where $\rho$ is a perturbation factor.
-This perturbation and subsequent model learning strategy is repeated a total of $M-1$ times, generating $M$ base learners (either dense or sparse BNNs) creating our sequential ensemble.
+Our ensembling strategy generates a diverse set of base learners through a single end-to-end training process, which includes an exploration phase followed by $M$ exploitation phases.
+During the exploration phase, we use a large constant learning rate for $T_0$ time steps to explore high-performing regions of the parameter space, aiming for sparse connectivity with strong predictive performance.
+At the conclusion of the exploration phase, the model sparsity and corresponding variational posterior parameters reach a good region on the posterior density surface.

-\textbf{Sequential Bayesian Neural Subnetwork Ensemble (\texttt{SeBayS}).} In this ensembling procedure we use a large (and constant) learning rate (e.g., 0.1) in the exploration phase to find high-performing sparse network connectivity in addition to exploring a wide range of model parameter variations.
-The use of large learning rate facilitates pruning of excessive nodes or output channels, leading to a compact Bayesian neural subnetwork.
-This structural compactness of the Bayesian neural subnetwork further helps us after each sequential perturbation step by quickly converging to different local minima potentially corresponding to the different modes of the true Bayesian posterior distribution of the model parameters.